Silverr12/DMA-CFW-Guide/README.md

 ![image](https://github.com/Silverr12/DMA-FW-Guide/assets/89455475/8814e113-bdd8-43de-81d3-008ef9cfb653)

+Setting `rw[21]` to a 1, allows the DMA card to access the CPU’s memory directly (DMA) or exchange TLPs with peer peripherals (to the extent that the switching entities support that)

 2. In the same file `pcileech_pcie_cfg_a7.sv` Ctrl+F `rw[127:64]` which should be on line 215 to find your DSN field listed as `rw[127:64]  <= 64'h0000000101000A35;    // cfg_dsn`, insert your Serial Number there as such `rw[127:64]  <= 64'hXXXXXXXXXXXXXXXX;    // cfg_dsn` preserving the 16-character length of the input field, if your DSN is shorter, insert zeroes as seen in the example image